WBIG (North Carolina): Closure and reuse of the frequency

-Falling ratings and an inability to compete with FM radio stations led Jefferson-Pilot to shut down the station and its news/adult contemporary format.
+Falling ratings and an inability to compete with FM radio stations led Jefferson-Pilot to shut down the station and its news and adult contemporary format.
 Its 16 workers were given notice on the afternoon of November 20, 1986; three hours later, WBIG was history.
+The closure came after Jefferson-Pilot explored either purchasing an FM station, selling WBIG, or relocating it, none of which proved viable.
+Afternoon announcer Dusty Dunn conducted his show as normal until confirming the shutdown on-air to listeners at 5:45 p.m.
+The closing message at 6 p.m. was pre-recorded by former newscaster Lloyd Gordon, a fixture at the station from 1957 to 1984, and was present in the studios to comfort mourning personnel:

+The instrumental version of the Barbra Streisand song "The Way We Were" was played as the station's final song while Lloyd Gordon delivered the final sign off Message.

+While WBIG still had a respectable 3.0 rating in the summer of 1982 among radio listeners 12 and older, it fell to a 0.9 rating by Summer 1986 against stiff competition from higher-powered FM signals.
 Wallace Jorgenson, the president of Jefferson-Pilot, told Radio & Records that the Triad had outgrown the station's signal, which only reliably covered Greensboro and Guilford County.
+JP vice-president Jim Babb called the shutdown "unusual" for the company and said, "[s]udden it was, I hope we don't have to do it again.
+But once the decision was made, we wanted our employees to be able to focus on their future."

-The license was handed back to the FCC, though JP had attempted to give it away to a nonprofit organization to no avail.
-In 1992, a Lowe's home improvement store was constructed on the former transmitter site off Battleground Avenue; the year before, JP had sold the retailer the land for $3.65 million.
+The license was handed back to the Federal Communications Commission (FCC), though JP attempted to give it away to a nonprofit organization to no avail.
+The two self-supporting towers off Battleground Avenue were torn down on March 18, 1987, with Gordon in attendance; the studio building (which remained operational for weeks after the shutdown to help some staffers find new jobs) was demolished the following month.
+In 1992, a Lowe's home improvement store was constructed on the former transmitter site; the year before, JP sold the retailer the land for $3.65 million.

+The WBIG calls were quickly reused on the FM dial in 1987 when WWMO in Reidsville moved into the market as WBIG-FM, and hired several WBIG staff, including Dunn and newsman Jim Krasula.
+WBIG-FM, however, merely traded on name recognition and bore little resemblance to the prior WBIG.
 In 1994, Walt Cockerham announced that he would open WWBG on the 1470 frequency.
 Its planned format and call sign were a tribute to the original WBIG, the call sign having been adopted in the interim at an AM radio station in Aurora, Illinois (still WBIG).
 It was then purchased by Stuart Epperson, founder of Salem Communications, and started broadcasting in 1999.